 These are concrete evidence that the fractionated coconut oil is edible.
 You can definitely consume it.
 You can even cook with it.

 As you can see from those terms I just pointed out, MCT oil is vastly popular as a special dietary supplement among athletes.

-Especially the powerlifters, they're crazy about this fractionated coconut oil as it can help them break down unwanted body fat while retaining their muscle mass.
-This fractionated coconut oil can also help boost their energy level that in turn, improve their overall performance.
+Especially the powerlifters.
+They're crazy about this fractionated coconut oil as it can help them break down unwanted body fat while retaining their muscle mass.
+This fractionated coconut oil can also help to boost their energy level that in turn, improve their overall performance.

 Gentle warning to you (in case) – too much MCT oil may have a "laxative" effect on you.
 Which is why some athletes have reported GI symptoms or abdominal pain after taking MCT oil.

 And so, to this small group, MCT oil impairs their performance instead of improving.

 To make MCT oil work perfectly for you, you should always start off safely by eating a small amount like 1 – 2 teaspoons for the first few days.
 And once you feel your body has accustomed itself to the oil, increase your intake to 3 or 4 teaspoons per day for another few more days and so on.

 Consuming MCT oil progressively can help to condition your body for more intake in the future.
 You'll then be able to ingest more MCT oil without getting any GI symptoms.
 Or at least, mitigate the adverse reactions.

 On top of that, make sure you spread out the doses and take it with (particularly fiber-rich) food rather than straight from the bottle.
 This helps to soften the GI side effects by slowing the breaking down of MCT.

 3. The "new" fractionated coconut oil